akarimin/geev/README.md

             .setMySelf(new Node("YourNodeRole",yourInetAddress,yourPort))
             .build()
 ```
-It start a background thread to do discovery.
+It envokes a background thread to start discovery.

 ## Spring-boot starter
-A Spring-boot-starter has been particularly designed for Geev which could be mounted on
+A Spring-boot-starter has been particularly designed for Geev so it could be mounted on
 Spring-boot applications.
 By adding @EnableGeevContainer class-level annotation on the
-Configuration class, Geev starts and scans all the beans with @GeevHook annotation.
+Configuration class, Geev starts scanning all the beans with @GeevHook annotation.
 Note
-that, if a class is marked with @GeevHook, that class would be qualified to be a Spring
+that, if a class is marked with @GeevHook, that class would be qualified for being a Spring
 component bean as well, so there would be no need to add @Component or @Service by doing so.
 Every GeevHook class can contain methods annotated by @NodeJoined or @NodeLeft.
-These method
+These methods
-invoked when a new node joined or a existing node left.
+are invoked when a new node joined or an existing node left.
-To use geev starter add this dependency to your project:
+To use geev starter add the dependency below to your pom.xml file:
 ```
 <dependency>
         <groupId>com.behsacorp</groupId>